CASINO BONUS EXPLAINED

 For example using the above numbers a $20 bet on Roulette would contribute $20 * 10% = $20 * 0.1 = $2 towards clearing your bonus.

 New casinos especially have strict game contribution rules.
 Some casinos go as far as pretty much exclude all games except for slots.
-This is the reason why the bonuses on our slots list are way better than the ones on our video poker or blackjack / roulette -list.
+This is the reason why the bonuses on our slots listing are way better than the ones provided for table games players.

 “FREE” CASINO MONEY